yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 a cookbook with the same version, even if it has changed.
 Commit these changes and submit a merge request to merge your changes.

-Once your changes are merged, you will need to actually upload the cookbook to the server.
-To do this, go to the [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo/) and run `berks update <cookbookname>`.
-This will download the newest version of your cookbook from the git repository into ~/.berkshelf and automatically update `Berksfile.lock` with that version.
-Commit the changes that will be recorded in `Berksfile.lock` and push them.
-After the cookbook is merged, you can use `berks upload <cookbookname>` to upload the cookbook to the server.
+Once your changes are merged, the new cookbook will be uploaded to Chef server automatically as part of a CI pipeline.

 To apply this uploaded version to a new environment follow the steps [below](#chef-environments-and-cookbooks)